 Gallipoli

-The Gallipoli Peninsula is a 5 hour drive from Istanbul.
-The nearest towns to the commemorative sites are Eceabat (20km), Canakkale town centre (30km) and Gelibolu (45km).
+The Gallipoli Peninsula is a 5-hour drive from Istanbul.
+The nearest town is 20km away.
 There's no public transport to the national park.
 You should go as part of a guided bus tour.

 Winter storms and heavy traffic seriously affect many coastal roads around Gallipoli.
 This includes roads in the Gallipoli Peninsula Peace Park.
 Traffic restrictions may apply to the Anzac Cove road.
-This doesn't usually affect pedestrian access.
+Pedestrian access isn't typically affected.

 Accessibility considerations

 The Anzac Commemorative Site is a 1km walk from the parking area.
 There are shuttle services available if you have accessibility needs.
-You're encouraged to pre-register your need for the shuttle service as places are extremely limited.
+Pre-register your need for the shuttle service, as places are limited.

-During your time on the peninsula, you can expect to walk up to 10km along both paved and unpaved/dirt roads, including up steep hills.
-Attendees with an accessibility requirement will need to alert staff on arrival at the Anzac Commemorative Site.
+You can expect to walk up to 10km on paved and dirt roads on the peninsula, including up steep hills.
+If you have an accessibility need, alert staff when you arrive at the Site.

 Villers-Bretonneux